Colorectal cancer screening

 Colonoscopy

-• If any pathological changes are detected in the intestine, a follow-up appointment is arranged to go over the examination results and cover subsequent monitoring or treatment options.
+If any abnormality is found in the colon, a follow-up appointment will be scheduled to explain the results and discuss further monitoring or treatment options.

 Call 620 7077 to register for a colorectal cancer colonoscopy.
 More information about the examination and counselling are available on the same telephone number Mon-Fri from 08.00–16.00.